nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [VideoIO](https://github.com/MetalPetal/VideoIO) - Video Input/Output Utilities.
 - [SwiftVideo](https://github.com/unpause-live/SwiftVideo) - Swift Video Framework for Linux, macOS, and iOS/iPadOS.
 - [Runtime Issues](https://github.com/rpwachowski/runtime-issues) - Trigger runtime issues from your code during development or debugging.
+- [Link Previewer](https://github.com/LeonardoCardoso/SwiftLinkPreview) - Makes a preview from an URL, grabbing all the information such as title, relevant texts and images.

 ## Other (not lib)